conectado/conectado-blog/content/temporaries-rabbit-hole.md

 <!-- more -->

-And after learning so much about the niche Rust topic of temporaries, I'm determined to also burden you with this unholy knowledge, if you're just willing to read a few thousand words on it.
+After learning so much about the niche Rust topic of temporaries, I'm determined to also burden you with this unholy knowledge, if you're just willing to read a few thousand words on it.

 > **Spoiler alert!**
 >
-> While I'll not talk about the exact problem in [Quiz #37](https://dtolnay.github.io/rust-quiz/37)
+> While I won't talk about the exact problem in [Quiz #37](https://dtolnay.github.io/rust-quiz/37)
 > I'll get pretty close to it.
-So you might want to try the quiz for yourself before.
+So you might want to try the quiz for yourself beforehand.
 >
 > And if you want to know what used to be wrong about the explanation to that problem before [here's my PR](https://github.com/dtolnay/rust-quiz/pull/92)